CertMusashi/LinkShortener/README.md

 # LinkShortener
-🔧 It make the link shorter by emoji.
+🔧 It make the link shorter via emoji.
 Written In Python Using Fastapi.